-Table 15: Time and space averaged RMS misfits of SLA with respect to all available satellites and of Temperature and Salinity along 6 vertical layers for the twin experiment with (EAS6\mfs1\s6a) and without (EAS6\mfs1\s6a) assimilation of Sentinel-6A SLA observations.
+Table 15: Time and space averaged RMS misfits of SLA with respect to all available satellites and of Temperatureand Salinity along 6 vertical layers for the twin experiment with (EAS6\mfs1\s6a) and without (EAS6\mfs1\s6a)assimilation of Sentinel-6A SLA observations.

-Figure 38 presents the RMS of SLA misfits between 28 March 2022 and 28 June 2022 for the twin experiments showing a reduced misfit when S6A SLA observations are assimilated.
+Figure 43: Comparison between the scatter plots of M2 tidal component amplitude and phase with respect to tidegauge data obtained from the harmonic analysis applied to the EAS6 and EAS7 versions.
+Figure 43 presents the RMS of SLA misfits between 28 March 2022 and 28 June 2022 for the twin experiments showing a reduced misfit when S6A SLA observations are assimilated.
 The error evolution of the experiments is close in the first days, since they start from the same initial conditions, while after 2 weeks the assimilation of S6A data produces a reduction of the RMS misfits from 3.1 cm to 3 cm.
 We note that the amount of data ingested has increased by approximately 20% with the introduction of S6A.

-Figure 38.
-Weekly time series of RMS of SLA misfits between 28 March 2022 and 28 June 2022.
+Figure 42: Weekly time series of RMS of SLA misfits between 28 March 2022 and 28 June 2022.
 The experiment EAS6\mfs1\nos6a without Sentinel-6A assimilation (grey line) and EAS6\mfs1\s6a with Sentinel-6A assimilation (blue) are shown.
 The time averaged RMS of SLA misfits (m) is printed on the legend.
 The number of assimilated observations (right y-axis) is shaded with the respective colour.